Matuschka: W.H.A.M.!

-The New York Demonstrations: 1991–1994
+The New York demonstrations: 1991–1994

 In 1991, the artist attended many rallies and demonstrations throughout the New York Area including: 1) The first Central Park Walk sponsored by SHARE (1991), 2) Central Park Run Sponsored by "Race for the Cure" (Susan G. Komen Foundation) (1991), 3) Central Park Demonstration sponsored by various grassroots groups (1992), 4) Riverside Rally sponsored by SHARE (1992) and 5) the Long Island Breast Cancer Coalition sponsored by 1 in 9 (1992) Great Neck Court House.

+In 1992, Matuschka, along with W.H.A.M! were extensively filmed for a move entitled Part Time God by Dutch documentary film maker Paul Cohen.
+Part Time God is a visual essay about the seeming paradox between chance and free will in human life.
+The film, featuring Matuschka opened at the Dutch Documentary Film Festival in the Netherlands in 1992.

 In May 1993, W.H.A.M.! sent Matuschka with a suitcase of political posters to the National Breast Cancer Coalition conference held in Washington D.C. to represent the group.
 Susan Ferrara, a writer from The New York Times, was covering the three-day event.
 On the last day of the convention, she spotted Matuschka wearing the Vote for Yourself on her body much like a sandwich board at a strike.
 Ms. Ferrara interviewed the artist for the article she would title: "The Politics of Breast Cancer".

 That August, The New York Times decided to run Ms. Ferrara's article as a feature in their Sunday Times Magazine and needed an illustration for their cover.
 Art director Janet Froelich selected Matuschka's photo, Beauty out of Damage, showing her mastectomy and face—a decision that turned out to be controversial—and sparked debate about the treatment, awareness and depiction of breast cancer throughout the world.

 "Activists like Matuschka—a tall, striking artist in New York—set out to shock.
 As a member of a small group called W.H.A.M!
 (Women's Health Action and Mobilization), Matuschka makes art of her mastectomy with poster-size, one breasted self-portraits that force people to see what cancer does.
 Though some of her mainstream sisters are discomforted by the graphic images, they admire her determination.
 As she says, 'You can't look away anymore."